 Where is nerve agent stored?

-Chemical weapons containing nerve agent VX have been previously destroyed at Newport, Indiana.
-In addition, chemical weapons containing both nerve agents VX and GB have been previously destroyed at Anniston, Alabama; Pine Bluff, Arkansas; Umatilla, Oregon; Tooele, Utah; and Johnston Atoll, a group of islands about 800 miles southwest of Hawaii.
+Nerve agent VX in bulk containers was previously destroyed at Newport, Indiana.
+In addition, chemical weapons containing both nerve agents GB and VX have been previously destroyed at Anniston, Alabama; Pine Bluff, Arkansas; Umatilla, Oregon; Tooele, Utah; and Johnston Atoll, a group of islands about 800 miles southwest of Hawaii.

 What are the dangers of nerve agent exposure?